hbar/python-alsmicroct/README.md

 ## Repo File Structure

-`microct_toolbox/` contains functions and classes used for managing data pipeline and data analysis
+`alsmicroct/` contains functions and classes used for managing data pipeline and data analysis

-`applications/` contains programs that utilize functions from microct_toolbox and tomopy.
+`applications/` contains programs that utilize functions from alsmicroct and tomopy.

 `filepath/` contains input files that provide lists of paths the datasets that are to be reconstructed or processed.

 `batch/` contains .slurm scripts that are used to submit jobs to the [NERSC] supercomputer.

-`tests/` contains test cases for functions in microct_toolbox.
+`tests/` contains test cases for functions in alsmicroct.

 [NERSC]: http://www.nersc.gov/